pirxpilot/connect-cachify-static/Readme.md

 based on the file content and calculated for all files during application startup (which means that it won't handle dynamically generated files).

+If you reference cachifieable resources from CSS files you probably also want to use [postcss-cachify].

 ## Installation